Thurrock Local Safeguarding Children Partnership

 Arrangements for managing concerns or allegations of this nature should be robust and effective in keeping children safe.
 All allegations should be taken seriously, approached with an open mind, and not be driven by preconceived opinions about whether a child has or has not been harmed.

-• Behaved in a way that has harmed, or may have harmed, a child,
+• has or may have harmed a child

 In order to deal with your request please complete the referral form in the initial instance and return to LADO@thurrock.gov.uk.